 Ryan has been training athletes using the CrossFit program for over six years.
-He holds a CrossFit Level 1 Certification, CrossFit Level 2 Certification, CrossFit Olympic Lifting certification, USAW Certification, CrossFit Strongman and a certification in CrossFit Mobility.
+He holds a CrossFit Level 2 Certification, CrossFit Olympic Lifting certification, USAW Certification, CrossFit Strongman and a certification in CrossFit Mobility.
 He holds a B.S. in Kinesiology from St. Mary's College with an emphasis in human movement.
 Ryan plans on counseling his clients on their diet and wellness improvement.
 He is a certified health coach through the American Association of Drugless Practitioners.
+Ryan is also a certified Precision Nutrition Coach.
 Ryan has the vision of helping people get to the healthiest and fittest state of their lives.

 Ryan considers CrossFit to be his sport but also plays in a Sunday baseball league with the infamous Pirates.
 He has never had more fun playing baseball in his life due to the fact that he finally gets to play alongside his brother and many close friends he made in Little League.
 He jokes that his 3 years of playing college baseball at St. Mary's was just spring training for the Sunday League Pirates.
 Ryan also enjoys playing golf, fly fishing, snowboarding, cycling, and obsessing over his beloved football team, the Notre Dame Fighting Irish.